top of page

 How to use LAVENDER:

-• Applied directly on cut, scrape, bruise, pimple, injury or diluted on a rash (to disinfect/anti-inflammatory).
+• Applied directly (often recommended to dilute with an oil-based cream or balm) on cut, scrape, bruise, pimple, injury or diluted on a rash (to disinfect/anti-inflammatory).

 • Diffused into room for peace, calm, depression, sinus infection, sniffles, congestion, allergies, headache and migraine.